KmolYuan/apimd/README.md

 The first is the readable name of the package, and the second is the name used in import syntax.
-Please make sure you can import the package by the given name in current path.

-The output path can be chosen by "-d" and "--dir" option, default is `docs`.
+The output path can be chosen by "-d" or "--dir" option, default is `docs`.
 Multiple modules are supported either.

 ```bash